 Graduate Teaching Assistantships

-Student on assistantships are required to register for a minimum of 12 credit hours each semester.
+Students on assistantships are required to register for a minimum of 12 credit hours during Fall and Spring semesters and 9 credit hours during the summer semester.